contiv/contiv.github.io/websrc/source/documents/openshift/index.md

 #Contiv Works with OpenShift

-Contiv is happy to announce that [OpenShift] (https://www.openshift.com/) supports Contiv as a network-plugin module.
-OpenShift is RedHat's open-source Platform as a Service (PaaS) solution.
+Contiv is happy to announce that [OpenShift Origin (v1.3)] (https://www.openshift.com/) supports Contiv as a network-plugin module.
+Openshift is Red Hat's container platform solution that includes both open source (OpenShift Origin) and commercial (OpenShift Enterprise/ Container platform) versions.

+**Note:** This

 ##Using Contiv and OpenShift